Meat, milk, or wool?

 younger, so that the ewes can be milked when they are still

-producing adequate amounts of milk.
+producing significant amounts of milk.
 Milking facilities and equipment

 will be the biggest expense in a dairy sheep operation.
 The